-Crit eria Indi cators ToC Outcomes 4.6 Any negotiations concerning compensation for loss of legal, customary or user rights are dealt with through a documented system that enables indigenous peoples, local communities and other stakeholders to express their views through their own representative institutions.
+Crit eria Indicators ToC Outcomes 4.6 Any negotiations concerning compensation for loss of legal, customary or user rights are dealt with through a documented system that enables indigenous peoples, local communities and other stakeholders to express their views through their own representative institutions.
 (Continued) 4.6.4.
 The process and outcomes of any negotiated agreements, compensation and payments are documented, with evidence of the participation of affected parties, and made publicly available to them.
 Human rights upheld 4.7 Where it can be demonstrated that local peoples have legal, customary or user rights, they are compensated for any agreed land acquisitions and relinquishment of rights, subject to their FPIC and negotiated agreements.
-(C) A mutually agreed procedure for identifying people entitled to compensation is in place.
-(C) A mutually agreed procedure for calculating and distributing fair compensation (monetary or otherwise) is in place and documented and made available to affected parties.
-Communities that have lost access and rights to land for plantation expansion are given opportunities to benefit from plantation development.
+4.7.1 (C) A mutually agreed procedure for identifying people entitled to compensation is in place.
+4.7.2 (C) A mutually agreed procedure for calculating and distributing fair compensation (monetary or otherwise) is in place and documented and made available to affected parties.
+4.7.3 Communities that have lost access and rights to land for plantation expansion are given opportunities to benefit from plantation development.
 Human rights upheld

-Crite Criteria cators ToC Outcomes 4.8 The right to use the land is demonstrated and is not legitimately contested by local people who can demonstrate that they have legal, customary, or user rights.
-4.8.1 Where there are or have been disputes, proof of legal acquisition of title and evidence that mutually agreed compensation has been made to all people who held legal, customary, or user rights at the time of acquisition is available and provided to parties to a dispute, and that any compensation was accepted following a documented process of FPIC.
-Human rights upheld 4.8.2 (C) Land conflict is not present in the area of the unit of certification.
-Where land conflict exists, acceptable conflict resolution processes (see Criteria 4.2 and 4.6) are implemented and accepted by the parties involved.
-In the case of newly acquired plantations, the unit of certification addresses any unresolved conflict through appropriate conflict resolution mechanisms.
-4.8.3 Where there is evidence of acquisition through dispossession or forced abandonment of customary and user rights prior to the current operations and there remain parties with demonstrable customary and land use rights, these claims will be settled using the relevant requirements (Indicators 4.4.2, 4.4.3 and 4.4.4).
-4.8.4 For any conflict or dispute over the land, the extent of the disputed area is mapped out in a participatory way with involvement of affected parties (including neighbouring communities where applicable).
+Crite eria ndicators ToC Outcomes 4.8 The right to use the land is demonstrated and is not legitimately contested by local people who can demonstrate that they have legal, customary, or user rights.
+1.8.1 Where there are or have been disputes, proof of legal acquisition title and evidence that mutually agreed compensation has been to all people who held legal, customary, or user rights at the timacquisition is available and provided to parties to a dispute, and any compensation was accepted following a documented process FPIC. made e of that (c) Land conflict is not present in the area of the unit of certifica Where land conflict exists, acceptable conflict resolution process (see Criteria 4.2 and 4.6) are implemented and accepted by the involved.
+In the case of newly acquired plantations, the unit of certification addresses any unresolved conflict through appropria conflict resolution mechanisms. ses parties 4.8.3 Where there is evidence of acquisition through dispossession or abandonment of customary and user rights prior to the current operations and there remain parties with demonstrable customs and land use rights, these claims will be settled using the relevant requirements (Indicators 4.4.2, 4.4.3 and 4.4.4). ary 1.8.4 For any conflict or dispute over the land, the extent of the dispurarea is mapped out in a participatory way with involvement of all parties (including neighbouring communities where applicable). ffected

-Principle 5 SUPPORT SMALLHOLDER INCLUSION
+SUPPORT SMALLHOLDER INCLUSION